Robo-Sumo Competition Rules

 What is Robo-Sumo?

-Robo-Sumo is designed to be a fun competition for mid high school through early college level students.
+Robo-Sumo is designed to be a fun competition for mid highschool through early college level students.
 The purpose of Robo-Sumo competitions is to help engage students to learn about electronics and programming, while the competitive aspects of Robo-Sumo provide additional motivation for students to rapidly improve their skills in design thinking, software, and hardware engineering.

 Two robots engaged in a Robo-Sumo competition demonstrating the start of a bout, sensing of their opponents, and the winning robot staying in the ring at the end of the bout.